Table of Contents

 - Interest rate: You should always choose an interest rate that keeps up with inflation.
 Canadian inflation currently fluctuates between 2% and 2.5%.
 An interest rate that matches or exceeds the inflation rate should keep your investment in pace or beat inflation.

 - Term length: Choosing a term length that aligns with the purpose behind investing will determine which GIC is right for you.
 Since term length ranges from 30 days to 10 years, understanding the purpose of saving or investing is a crucial factor, especially since GIC withdrawals are subject to monetary penalties.
-If you’re looking for a regular savings account, High-interest Savings Accounts (HISAs) or Tax-Free Savings Accounts (TFSAs) are a more suitable option than GICs.
+If you’re looking for a regular savings account, high-interest Savings Accounts (HISAs) or Tax Free Savings Account (TFSAs) are a more suitable option than GICs.

 - Finally, the type of GIC is an important choice in maximizing the power of your investment.
 Though GICs generally work the same, there are many different types of GICs that can earn you more money and save you more on taxation.
 The next section of this article explores in greater detail each type of GIC.